Kingsford-Group/ribodeblur/README.md

 __Hao Wang, Joel McManus and Carl Kingsford__. *Accurate recovery of ribosome position signals reveals slow translation of wobble-pairing codons in yeast*.
 In RECOMB 2016 and JCB 2016.

 ## Prerequisites
-`ribodeblur` is a python package based on `python 3`, and all of the prerequisites of `ribodeblur` are widely used python packages.
+`ribodeblur` is a python package based on `python3`, and all of the prerequisites of `ribodeblur` are widely used python packages.
 They can be easily installed with [`easy_install`](http://peak.telecommunity.com/DevCenter/EasyInstall#using-easy-install),[`pip`](https://pip.pypa.io/en/stable/user_guide/) or [`conda`](https://conda.io/docs/user-guide/getting-started.html).
 * python (3.6)
 * python packages: `numpy (1.13.0)`, `scipy (0.19.1)`, `bcbiogff (0.6.4)`, `biopython (1.68)`, and `pysam (0.11.2.2)`.
 * STAR (2.5.3a) for aligning ribo-seq reads to the transcriptome.

 ## Usage
 There are three major steps for running `ribodeblur`.
-First `ribodeblur` prepares a transcriptome `fasta` file that includes UTR regions for all included transcripts.
+First `ribodeblur` prepares a transcriptome `fasta` file that includes UTR regions for all transcripts.
 Second, `ribodeblur` maps ribo-seq reads of a given sample to the transcriptome with STAR.
 Third, `ribodeblur` generates A-site profiles given the transcriptome reference and the read alignments.

 ### Step 1: generate transcriptome fasta file
 To generate a transcriptome fasta file, run: